pavanh007/coupon-management-rest/README.md

 ### 2. Technical Assumptions

-- Database is SQLite for development simplicity
+- Database is mongoDB for development simplicity
 - No authentication/authorization implemented
 - Single server instance (no clustering)
 - In-memory cart storage (not persisted)